verrazzano/docs/content/en/docs/applications/oam/deploy-app.md

    A single `verrazzano-application-operator` manages the life cycle of all OAM based applications within the cluster.

-1. Verify the Verrazzano monitoring infrastructure is running.
+1. Verify the Verrazzano logging and monitoring infrastructure is running.
 {{< clipboard >}}
 <div class="highlight">